civilservicelgbt/civilservicelgbt.github.io/_events/2024-12-02-cs-lgbt-network-newcastle-social.md

 ---
 layout: event
-title: CS LGBT+ Network Newcastle Social
+title: CS LGBT+ Network Newcastle Social - December
 excerpt: Meet up with fellow civil servants for November Social night in Newcastle on Thursday 19 December.
 This is open to all Civil Servants in the LGBT+ Network, and a:gender.